Optimal input potential functions in the interacting particle system method: The IPS method

-\end{theorem} A proof of this CLT can be found in \cite{del2004feynman} chapter 9.
+with the convention $\overset{-1}{\underset{i=0}{\prod}} G_i (\mbf Z_{i})=\overset{-1}{\underset{i=0}{\prod}} G_i^{-1} (\mbf Z_{i})=1$. \end{theorem} A proof of this Central Limit Theorem (CLT) can be found in \cite{del2004feynman} chapter 9 or \cite{del2005genealogical}.
 This CLT is an important result of the particle filter literature.
-The non-asymptotic fluctuations of the particle filters as been studied in \cite{cerou2011nonasymptotic}.
+The non-asymptotic fluctuations of the particle filters have been studied in \cite{cerou2011nonasymptotic}.
 Recently two weakly consistent estimators of the asymptotic variance $\sigma^2_{IPS,G}$, that are based on a single run of the method, have been proposed in \cite{lee2018variance}.
-One of these estimators is closely related to what was proposed in \cite{chan2013general}.
+One of these estimators is closely related to the one that was proposed in \cite{chan2013general}.